6 days Phnom Penh to Siem Reap

 Day 1: Phnom Penh

-Welcome to Phnom Penh, Cambodia.
+Welcome to Phnom Penh, Cambodia!
 Our adventure begins with a welcome meeting late in the afternoon.
-If you arrive early, perhaps stroll the streets of Phnom Penh, taking in the interesting French colonial architecture.
-Dinner tonight will be at a riverside local restaurant and may include dishes like beef lok lak or fish amok.
-Enjoy getting to know your fellow travellers over delicious Cambodian specialties.
-The night is spent in a hotel.
-(Dinner is included)
+If you arrive early, consider strolling through the streets of Phnom Penh and admiring the interesting French colonial architecture.
+You'll spend the night in a hotel.

 Day 2: Phnom Penh

-Today a full city tour introduces you to the sights of Phnom Penh, a city that lies near the confluence of the Mekong and Tonle Sap rivers.
-The private quarters of the Royal Palace are home to King Sihamoni and are closed to the public.
-You will, however, be able to visit the Silver Pagoda that lies in the palace complex, which is the most sacred temple in the country.
+Today, a full city tour introduces you to the sights of Phnom Penh, a city located near the confluence of the Mekong and Tonle Sap rivers.
+While the private quarters of the Royal Palace, home to King Sihamoni, are closed to the public, you will be able to visit the Silver Pagoda within the palace complex, which is the most sacred temple in the country.

-Phnom Penh remains a living relic of the country’spast struggles and successes.
-Your included visits to the Tuol Sleng Genocide Museum (S21) and the Killing Fields of Choeung Ek tell the story of the tragic legacy of the Khmer Rouge.
-Tuol Sleng is a former school that served as a Khmer Rouge torture centre, and it’s estimated that more than 20,000 people were held and tortured here.
+Phnom Penh is a living relic of the country’s past struggles and successes.
+Your tour includes visits to the Tuol Sleng Genocide Museum (S21) and the Killing Fields of Choeung Ek, which tell the tragic legacy of the Khmer Rouge.
+Tuol Sleng, a former school, served as a Khmer Rouge torture center, and it’s estimated that more than 20,000 people were held and tortured there.

-The Killing Fields of Choeung Ek are home to a stupa made up of some 8,000 human skulls, marking the site of the infamous location.
-This was the execution ground for the torture victims of Tuol Sleng, and standing in this peaceful setting, it's almost unthinkable to imagine that to date nearly 9000 corpses have been exhumed from the area.
+The Killing Fields of Choeung Ek feature a stupa containing around 8,000 human skulls, marking the site of the infamous executions.
+This peaceful setting makes it almost unthinkable that nearly 9,000 corpses have been exhumed from the area.

-The visits are major parts of the experience here, but if you don't wish to visit them, please let your leader know.
-There is an optional visit to Wat Phnom, the temple that gave rise to the foundation of the city in the 15th century.
-After today's activities, we may wish to spend this evening relaxing in a cafe by the riverfront.
-The night is spent in the same hotel.
+These visits are significant parts of the experience, but if you prefer not to visit them, please inform your leader.
+Alternatively, you can opt for a visit to Wat Phnom, the temple that gave rise to the foundation of the city in the 15th century.
+After today's activities, we may choose to relax in a café by the riverfront.
+We will spend the night in the same hotel.
 (Breakfast and lunch are included)

 Begin the scenic drive to Siem Reap (approximately 7 hours, including stops).
 Along the way, swing by a local village restaurant for a tasty lunch.
 Arrive in the small but expanding town of Siem Reap, the gateway to Angkor and the most popular destination for travellers in all of Cambodia, perhaps even in South East Asia.